-When Ariel Sands reopens after a major redevelopment project is completed in 2017, guests still won’t necessarily find Michael Douglas and Catherine Zeta-Jones sunbathing next to them on the beach at the glamorous yet low-key Bermuda cottage colony the couple calls home.
-Yet their taste and influence will be ubiquitous.
+Originally reconceived as an $85 million luxury resort, there was no guarantee that guests would have found Michael Douglas and Catherine Zeta-Jones sunbathing next to them on the beach at the glamorous yet low-key Bermuda resort.
+Yet their taste and influence were expected to be ubiquitous.
+Now the future of Ariel Sands is undecided.

 Bermuda is All in the Family at Ariel Sands